Studies in Additive Number Theory by Circles of Partition: Open and Connected Circles of Partition

-\section{\textbf{Open and Connected Circles of Partition}}
+\section{Open and Connected Circles of Partition}

-In this section we introduce the notion of open CoP.
-We first launch the notion of a path connecting CoP and examine in-depth the concept of connected CoPs and their interplay with other notions launched thus far.
-Also here and in the following sections only real axes are considered, the attribute \textit{real} is not used.
+In this section, we introduce the notion of \emph{open} CoP.
+We first introduce the notion of a \emph{path} connecting CoP.
+Also here and in the following sections only real axes are considered, the attribute \emph{real} is not used.